triton-inference-server/fil_backend/docs/install.md

 In order to actually deploy a model, you will need to provide the serialized model and configuration file in a specially-structured directory called the "model repository."
 Check out the
-[configuration guide](https://github.com/triton-inference-server/fil_backend/blob/main/docs/model_config.md) for details on how to do this for your model.
+[configuration guide](docs/model_config.md) for details on how to do this for your model.

-Assuming your model repository is on your host system, you can bind-mount it into the container and start the server via the following
+Assuming your model repository is on the host system, you can bind-mount it into the container and start the server via the following
 command:
 ```
-!docker run --gpus all -p 8000:8000 -p 8001:8001 -p 8002:8002 -v ${MODEL_REPO}:/models --name tritonserver nvcr.io/nvidia/tritonserver:22.11-py3 tritonserver --model-repository=/models
+docker run --gpus all -p 8000:8000 -p 8001:8001 -p 8002:8002 -v ${MODEL_REPO}:/models --name tritonserver nvcr.io/nvidia/tritonserver:22.11-py3 tritonserver --model-repository=/models
 ```
 Remember that bind-mounts **require an absolute path** to the host directory.